Family And Medical Leave Act (FMLA) Violations

 Contact Our Experienced Geneva Employment Lawyers

 It is important to remember that the FMLA only requires that qualified employers provide eligible employees with unpaid leave.
 However, employees may be eligible to run certain paid leave concurrently.
 The FMLA is a complex area of law that requires a detailed, in-depth analysis of the facts and allegations surrounding a purported FMLA violation.

-If you believe that your rights, pursuant to FMLA leave, have been violated, contact one of our experienced employment attorneys today at Foote, Mielke, Chavez & O’Neil, LLC for a free case evaluation.
+If you believe that your rights, pursuant to FMLA leave, have been violated, contact one of our experienced employment attorneys today at Foote, Mielke, Chavez & O’Neil, LLC for a case evaluation.
 Contact us online or by telephone.
 We handle cases throughout the Chicagoland area and have an office in Geneva, Illinois.